 How The Balanced Life Test Works

-Label the sections accordingly: HEALTH, FAMILY, WORK, SPIRITUALITY, RELAXATION, and HOME.
+Label the sections accordingly: Home, Career, Money, Health, Friends and Family, Love, Personal Growth and Fun.
 You may choose to change one or more of these sections depending on your lifestyle and priorities.
-Time and attention for EDUCATION, RECREATION or VOLUNTEER WORK may be substituted.
+Time and attention for Education, Travel, Spiritual Growth or Volunteer Work may be substituted.

 Once you have labelled your sections take a few moments to contemplate how satisfied you are with the time and effort you give to a particular section.
 Think of the inner point of the pie as least satisfied and the outer edge as completely satisfied.
 Place a dot within the wedge that indicates your level of satisfaction.